Pixel-Nova-Apps/simmerpos.com/_pages/support.md

 Tap **Tickets** in the top right then **Create ticket**.
 This will take you back to the product grid with your new ticket set as the current ticket.

+Alternatively, if no current ticket is set you can automatically create a ticket by adding a product.

 ### 3. Add products to the ticket

 Select a product from the grid.
 This will take you to the product page where you'll be able to select variants and modifiers.
 When you're happy, click **Add** in the top right and the product will be added to your ticket.